RightHandedMonkey/PersonalWebNotifier/README.md

 Immediate goals:
 * Indeterminate loading indicator on webview page
-* Tooltip on webview page first load to indicate to click when page loads
+* Open sample check on page first load with tooltip to click on Select CSS button
 * Getting started dialog to show how the app works/what it is for
 * Start with sample with tooltip and have button to click to select CSS instead of requesting user to enter text